 As a huge fan of fresh fruit, I can assure you, these Chocolate Cherry Muffins are totally worth setting some fresh cherries aside to make them!Make these chocolate cherry muffins for dessert tonight and enjoy them again for breakfast tomorrow.
 They are delicious warm with butter slathered over them and are just as good at room temperature!Print

 These chocolate cherry muffins are super moist and delicious!
-They’re packed with melty chocolate chips and fresh, sweet cherries, flavored with vanilla, cinnamon and cardamom and topped with a tender, flavorful crumble!
+They’re packed with melty chocolate chips and fresh, sweet cherries, flavored with vanilla, cinnamon and topped with a tender, flavorful crumble!

 FOR THE STREUSEL